kora-projects/kora-docs/mkdocs/docs/en/documentation/container.md

 This will connect the `SomeModule` module found through `SomeSubModule` to the final application container.

+A common real-world use of `@KoraSubmodule` is a separate `Gradle` module that owns one domain area and simply aggregates the [external modules](#external-module-factory) it needs (databases, caches, and so on) by extending them, together with its own `@Component` classes and `@Module` interfaces.
+The application module then connects the generated submodules the same way it connects any other module:

+===! ":fontawesome-brands-java: `Java`"

+    ```java
+    // in the "pet" Gradle module
+    @KoraSubmodule
+    public interface PetModule extends JdbcDatabaseModule, CaffeineCacheModule { }

+    // in the application Gradle module
+    @KoraApp
+    public interface Application extends PetModule, VetModule { }
+    ```

+=== ":simple-kotlin: `Kotlin`"

+    ```kotlin
+    // in the "pet" Gradle module
+    @KoraSubmodule
+    interface PetModule : JdbcDatabaseModule, CaffeineCacheModule

+    // in the application Gradle module
+    @KoraApp
+    interface Application : PetModule, VetModule
+    ```

 #### Generic factory { #generic-factory }

 If the dependency container could not find a factory for a particular type, the `Kora` container can try to find